What to do in Betancuria, Fuerteventura's first capital

 Why should you visit Betancuria?

-You should visit Betancuria when traveling to Fuerteventura, if you're interested in knowing more about the island's history.
-The town used to be Fuerteventura's capital, before it was moved to Puerto del Rosario, which is now the largest town on the island.
+You should visit Betancuria when traveling to Fuerteventura if you're interested in knowing more about the island's history.
+The town used to be Fuerteventura's capital before it was moved to Puerto del Rosario, which is now the largest town on the island.

 Things to do in Betancuria

 First of all, if you want to visit Betancuria, we recommend hiring a car, which is pretty cheap to do in Fuerteventura.
-This way, you can stop along the way to see also the Morro Velosa statues, as well as some of the best viewpoints in Fuerteventura
+This way, you can stop along the way to see the Morro Velosa statues, as well as some of the best viewpoints in Fuerteventura

 See our recommended drives around Fuerteventura